gw-odw/odw/Challenge/README.md

 ### Challenge 4 (8 points) -- Advanced

-* Use the data file "challenge3.gwf" with channels "H1:CHALLENGE3" and "L1:CHALLENGE3".
+* Use the data file `challenge3.gwf` with channels `H1:CHALLENGE3` and `L1:CHALLENGE3`.
 * These are real LIGO data from O2, though we've adjusted the time labels and added some simulated signals.
 * Any simulated signals have been added to both the H1 and L1 data
-* All simulated signals have 0 spin and m1=m2, with m1 somewhere in the range 10-50 solar masses
+* All simulated signals have `spin=0` and `m1=m2`, with `m1` somewhere in the range 10-50 solar masses

 1. Identify as many signals as you can.
 Watch out!
 These are real data, and so glitches may be present.
 Any correct detection is +1 point but any false alarms will count -1 point against your score.
 For each signal you find, list:

  * The merger time
  * The SNR
  * Your estimate of the component masses

 2. Identify as many glitches as you can.
 Make a spectrogram of each one.

 3. For each simulated BBH you found, use bilby to compute a posterior distribution for the mass.
 You can fix the spin and mass ratio to make